 Are your nightmares set on a thin path bordered by trees?
 Do your thumbs reflexively swipe left or right before turning down a hallway?
 Do you fear flying monkeys?
 If you've answered 'yes' to any those questions, you might have Temple Run Syndrome.
 If your symptoms are not too severe, try out Catcha Catcha Aliens! for something a little different.

 Players are set loose to help fend off otherworldly creatures that are causing distress for the locals.
-The aliens are making a run for it, attempting to avoid your trusty N.E.T.
-(Nuclear Entrapment Thingamabob).
-Gameplay is similar to other over-the-shoulder endless runners, relying on gestures and the accelerometer to control movement.

 If you subscribe to the vastly-oversimplified concept of a multiverse, then you must believe that, given an infinite set of potential universes, all possible things can and must occur in at least one world parallel to our own.
 Which means that somewhere, on some alternate version of Earth, Super Mario Bros. stars a textured-yet-pixelated biker named Manley who is trying to track down his kidnapped motorcycle.
 Kidnapped, that is, by aliens.